-One of the most common challenges I receive when I suggest improvements in K-12 education is, “but this won’t help them when they go to college!”
-The premise of this challenge is that colleges and universities remain today as they were in centuries past - institutions that rely on multiple choice tests, one-shot opportunities for success, and an emphasis on compliance with demands of the task masters who lecture from the front of the room.
+One of the most common challenges I receive when I suggest improvements in K-12 education is, “...but this won’t help them when they go to college!”
+The premise of this challenge is that colleges and universities remain today as they were in centuries past: institutions that rely on multiple choice tests, one-shot opportunities for success, and an emphasis on compliance with demands of the taskmasters who lecture from the front of the room.

-Synthesizing the feedback and surveys from many leaders and teachers in colleges and universities, here are the key skills students must have:
+From a synthesis of feedback and surveys from many leaders and teachers in colleges and universities, here are the key skills students must have:

-2).
-Advocate for yourself early and often.
-Find out the office hours of the professors and teaching assistants, during the first class period, then show up, be humble, and ask for help.
-The least persuasive argument any professor can her is, with a week to go in the semester, “But my parents will kill me if I don’t get a good grade in this class!”
+2. Advocate for yourself early and often.
+Find out the office hours of the professors and teaching assistants during the first class period, then show up, be humble, and ask for help.
+The least persuasive argument any professor can hear is, with a week to go in the semester, “But my parents will kill me if I don’t get a good grade in this class!”
 Students who, in high school, were conditioned to grub points for extra credit will be disappointed when their professors require proficiency, not points, for success in their classes.
 In addition to asking for help, pay it forward by helping classmates and teammates.
 What you learn about collaboration will be worth more than any transcript.

 Finally, selective colleges reject tens of thousands of students with great grade-point averages and high test scores every year.
-These five suggestions are no guarantee of getting into the school you want - but they are essential to succeed wherever you decide to go to college.
+These five suggestions are no guarantee of getting into the school you want -- but they are essential to succeed wherever you decide to go to college.